 Applicants who submit all materials according to the posted instructions and by the posted deadlines and whose materials indicate potential for success in their chosen program will complete a required interview by phone or in person.

-Select applied economics/ACED, political science/ACD, or sociology/ACED to indicate the appropriate master’s degree program sequence.
+Select applied economics/ACED, political science/ACD, or sociology/ACED to indicate the appropriate master’s degree plan and sub-plan.
 (For Fellows only, kinesiology and recreation is a new option for 2015-2016!
 We are also working on expansion to new degree programs such as kinesiology and recreation, hydrogeology, and anthropology.
 If you are interested in these options, please contact us directly for more information.)

 You may NOT apply to more than one program at a time.